Dezzmeister/group-x-compiler/readme.txt

 make test_all: builds debug and release test binaries, runs them, and cleans
     them up

-If a test fails, you will need to clean up the test binaries yourself:

-make clean_test_debug: Cleans build artifacts and test binary make clean_test_release: Cleans build artifacts and test binary

 ==================================== Tests ====================================

 Tests are in the `tests/` directory.
 The entry point for the test binary is